shyam81992/Site-Information/README.md

     3. To run the testcases run the command . ../config/dev.sh && go test ./... -v

-Note: If you are running on windows please install git bash so that you can able to run the shell script  ". config/dev.sh"
+Note: If you are using windows please install git bash so that you can run the shell script  ". config/dev.sh"

 Post /static/siteinfo -b {url : "string"}